michaelmaitland/xic/design-docs/Programming Assignment 6 - Optimization.md

 - mtm68.visit.FunctionInliner
     - This class carried out the function inlining at the AST level.
 It would modify SingleAssign, MultipleAssign, and ProcedureCall nodes to become a sequence of statements that included the function body and appropriate assignments for args and rets.

+- mtm68.assem.cfg.AssemCFGBuilder
+    - This class builds control flow graphs from abstract assembly code.

+- mtm68.assem.cfg.Graph
+    - This class is used as a data structure for reprsenting directed graphs.
+It's used in several data flow analyses.

+- mtm68.assem.cfg.Liveness
+    - This class performs live variable analysis at the assembly level used for register allocation.

+- mtm68.assem.cfg.RegisterAllocation
+    - This class performs optimal register allocation with move coalescing.

 ### Code Design ###